-4. DURATION: The utilities’ and state policies vary widely when it comes to duration of the suspensions.
-Longer or more open-ended policies are likely more effective at reducing customers’ anxieties during the crisis, freeing limited funds for other needs.
-Some suspensions have extended only through the end of March, at least as of now.

 Regulatory and Government Actions

-Government bodies have ordered disconnection suspensions statewide in 26 states and the District of Columbia: Arkansas, California, Colorado, Connecticut, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia and Wisconsin.
+Government bodies have ordered disconnection suspensions statewide in 26 states and the District of Columbia: Arkansas, California, Colorado, Connecticut, Illinois, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Mississippi, Montana, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and Wisconsin.
 Michigan is requiring utilities to suspend disconnections for only low-income and senior customers, as well as for “customers exposed to, infected by or quarantined because of COVID-19.”
 Oklahoma and West Virginia regulators have encouraged or urged voluntary action only.

 The state actions vary significantly in scope.
 Maryland and Texas applied the suspension only to residential customers.
 Texas additionally is requiring residential customers to offer proof of unemployment.

-Draft 2